Gigi recently went the way of most 14-16

 The book Teaching Your Children Joy by Linda and Richard Eyre is what I used as a reference while I raised my family in the 1990’s.
-It still applies today and more so with the trials parents have with so many good choices of activities for their children, but what is the BEST choice of time spent for their future.
-This is what they did about piano or instrument practicing issues:
+It

 “My mother taught piano and violin for almost 60 years….I remembering longing to be a normal child who could just get up, eat breakfast, go to school, and then come home afterward and watch “Leave it to Beaver”.
 There was none of that for us!.....
 I can still remember mother standing over me with a clenched fist, watching the tears of frustration roll down my cheeks, and saying, “Someday you’ll thank me for this”.
 She was right!
 I thank her in my heart almost daily when I think of the fun I’d be missing if she hadn’t made me become a musician…